 This is the first step in understanding the hazards that your team are exposed to and the mitigating factors that you implement to keep people safe.
 The health surveillance programme will work to monitor these risks and the impact they are having on the health of your team.

 Each process in your work should have a policy linked to it so that everyone is clear on their role and who to seek support and guidance from.
 You can include diagrams in your policy that show the hierarchy of support available.
 This may include having specific people defined as being responsible for checking in with the team as well as explaining how Occupational Health works when there are work-related health concerns.

 As an employer, you must ensure that your team understand how to follow the risk assessments and policies that are in place.
 The best way to do this is through regular training opportunities when you reinforce the messages of safety and wellbeing.

 Any strong health surveillance programme will go through a constant form of evaluation.
 This includes ensuring all documentation and guidance follows best practice and sharing changes with all stakeholders to ensure a consistent approach.

 What you should do with the results

 There is no point in organising a health surveillance programme if you are not going to consider the results that come in.
 All quality employers will be keen to use any results they receive to adjust their working practices and keep their team safe.

-When you are alerted to an incident where an employee has suffered from work-related poor health, then you must review your risk assessments and consider any policy changes needed to avoid anyone else experiencing the same thing.
+When you are alerted to an incident where an employee has suffered from work-related poor health, then you must review your risk assessments and consider any policy changes needed to avoid anyone else experiencing the same thing (you should also have employers’ liability insurance in place).
 The types of solutions could involve introducing specific protective equipment, changing the way a specific task is undertaken or providing more robust training.